NestumMilo-isFezan/blade-starter-kit/README.md

-# Laravel 12 Starter Kit with Blade and Alpine.js
+# Laravel 12 Starter Kit with TALL stacks without FluxUI

-A modern Laravel 12 starter kit with Blade and Alpine.js.
-This project includes pre-built components from PenguinUI to accelerate your development process.
+A modern Laravel 12 starter kit with TALL stacks without FluxUI This project includes pre-built components from PenguinUI to accelerate your development process.
+P/S notes : This is my fork project from this repo: https://github.com/SalarHoushvand/blade-starter-kit , Please do support his project.

 ## Features